mrAl-x/New-computer-setup-wizard/README.md

 # Setup Wizard 🧙‍♂️

-This pages allows you to pick multiple apps and install them all at once through your computer's terminal.
+This page allows you to pick and install multiple apps at once through your mac's terminal using brew.

+## Demo
+You can see it live at: https://setupwizard.netlify.com/

 ## Commands